agarwalvipin/open_cfa/LOS/FRA/CFAI/Module 4.md

         2. Add the increase in inventory (you must have bought more than you sold, which is a cash use).
         3. Subtract the increase in accounts payable (you didn't pay cash for all your purchases, which is a cash source).

-  * **CFA Exam Tip:** You are unlikely to be asked to do a full conversion on the exam, but you could very well be asked to calculate a single component, especially "Cash Collected from Customers" or "Cash Paid to Suppliers".
+  * **<mark>EXAM TIP:</mark>:** You are unlikely to be asked to do a full conversion on the exam, but you could very well be asked to calculate a single component, especially "Cash Collected from Customers" or "Cash Paid to Suppliers".
 Memorize these two formulas.

 -----